What is a Biorepository?

 What are the benefits of participating in the TGH-USF Health Precision Medicine Biorepository?

-Although there are no direct medical benefits to you by having your samples stored in the TGH-USF Health Precision Medicine Biorepository, the information gained by your samples may be beneficial to our academic medical center, the community and for scientific research projects across the country.
+Although there are no direct medical benefits to you by having your samples stored in the TGH-USF Health Precision Medicine Biorepository, the information gained by your samples may be beneficial to our academic health system, the community, and for scientific research projects across the country.

 How long will the TGH-USF Health Precision Medicine Biorepository store my samples ?